-I am Patrick Stevens, a software engineer based in Hertfordshire, England.
+I am Patrick Stevens, a software engineer based in London, England.
 I used to be a mathematics student; I completed my BA+MMath at the University of Cambridge.

 I have an interest in rationality, philosophy, lifehacking, and the links between these.
 I like to play around with words and constrained writing (such as poetry).